An Instinct for Detection

 An Instinct for Detection is the debut studio album by British electronic act Lionrock, fronted by Mancunian producer Justin Robertson.
 Released in April 1996 in the United Kingdom by Deconstruction Records and in 1997 in the United States by Time Bomb Recordings, the album presents an eclectic sound, incorporating elements of house, techno, dub and rock, and was inspired by city life.
-The character of Sherlock Holmes also proved an influence, with film dialogue samples dispersed throughout the record.
+The character of Sherlock Holmes was also an influence, with film dialogue samples dispersed throughout the record.
 Though largely instrumental, some tracks feature vocals from MC Buzz B.

 The group promoted the album with an elaborate tour of the UK that, like the album, mixed live and electronic instrumentation.
 Fuelled by the singles "Packet of Peace", "Fire Up the Shoesaw" and "Straight at Yer Head", two of which became British hits, the album reached number 30 on the UK Albums Chart and received critical acclaim for its varied sound.
 The album has since become regarded as a cult classic.